FAQs About ATRF Asset Management Changes

 |Simulated ATRF Total Fund Net Returns under AIMCo management||11.11%||2.26%||9.24%||5.29%||6.86%||11.79%||14.85%|

-What control will ATRF retain when the assets are managed by AIMCo?
+What control will ATRF retain now that the assets are managed by AIMCo?

 - Government has repeatedly said ATRF will retain “strategic control” of the plans’ assets.
-We expect this to mean ATRF will continue to be responsible for strategic aspects of pension management including funding, investments strategy and policy, and setting the strategic asset allocation for assets.
+That means ATRF will continue to be responsible for strategic aspects of pension management including funding, investments strategy and policy, and setting the strategic asset allocation for assets.

-- ATRF will maintain a small team of investment and risk professionals to ensure the board is supported in carrying out its fiduciary duty to the extent possible while complying with the legal requirements of Bill 22.
+- ATRF will maintain a small team of investment strategy and risk professionals to ensure the board is supported in carrying out its fiduciary duty to the extent possible while complying with the legal requirements of the legislation.
 This team will enable ATRF to preserve our ability to establish the strategic investment portfolio that best matches our unique pension liabilities while balancing our unique risk framework at the same time.